iredmail/docs/en_US/ee/0-ee.changelog.md

 - Breaking changes:
-    - Whitelisting and blacklisting are now handled by milter program, syntax of domain and sub-domain names are slightly different.
+    - Whitelisting and blacklisting are now handled by milter program, syntax of domain and sub-domain names are slightly different:
         - Domain: `@domain.com` (old) -> `domain.com` (new)
         - Sub-domain: `@.domain.com` (old) -> `.domain.com` (new)

+        All existing blacklists and whitelists will be migrated to milter automatically during upgrade.
+If failed, you can still migrate manually with commands below:

+            cd /opt/iredapd
+            python3 migrate_to_milter.py

 - New features:
     - API endpoints for managing DKIM keys.